Abandoned & Little-Known Airfields:

 A circa 1930s brochure for the Buttonwoods Flying School (courtesy of Tom Heitzman).

 A circa 1930s map (courtesy of Tom Heitzman) depicted Buttonwoods Flying Field as an L-shaped property.

-Buttonwoods Flying Field evidently did not last long either, as it was not depicted on the 1931 USGS topo map,
+Buttonwoods Flying Field was not depicted on the 1931 USGS topo map.

 A 2015 aerial view shows no trace remaining of Buttonwoods Flying Field.